germination <- read.table("Data/germination.txt", header = TRUE)

 geom_line(data = fake,

-aes(x = territory_quality, y = fit)) +
+aes(x = seed_mass, y = fit)) +

-geom_jitter(data = oystercatcher,
+geom_jitter(data = germination,

-aes(x = territory_quality, y = success),
+aes(x = seed_mass, y = germinated),

 height = 0.03, alpha = 0.35) +

-y = "Probability of breeding success") +
+y = "Probability of germination") +

 theme_minimal()